How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Optimal arrangements

 An arrangement has a slash-structure, shortly $/$-structure, formed by vertices $u$ and $v$ if \begin{enumerate} \item $u$ and $v$ are adjacent in the permutohedron. \item $v$ follows $u$ in a clockwise sense, that is $v = (u + 1) \bmod 6$. \item $u$ and $v$ have the two largest probabilities, that is

-If there are no probability ties, $u$ and $v$ are the two vertices with the highest probability. \end{enumerate} Languages that have a pair of dominant orders that are adjacent in the permutohedron have a $/$-structure \citep{Ferrer2016c}.
+If there are no probability ties, $u$ and $v$ are the two vertices with the two highest probabilities. \end{enumerate} Languages that have a pair of dominant orders that are adjacent in the permutohedron have a $/$-structure \citep{Ferrer2016c}.

 An arrangement has a $\wedge$-structure formed by vertices $t$, $u$, $v$ if \begin{enumerate} \item $t$, $u$, $v$ form a path in the permutohedron.
-That is $t$ and $v$ are neighbours of $u$ in the permutohedron. \item They are consecutive in a clockwise sense, that is $u = (t + 1) \bmod 6$ and $v = (u + 1) \bmod 6$. \item These three vertices have the three largest probabilities,
+That is $t$ and $v$ are neighbors of $u$ in the permutohedron. \item They are consecutive in a clockwise sense, that is $u = (t + 1) \bmod 6$ and $v = (u + 1) \bmod 6$. \item These three vertices have the three largest probabilities,

-If there are no probability ties, $s$, $u$ and $v$ are the three vertices with the highest probability. \item The vertex in the middle is at least as likely as the two vertices at the ends, $p_u \geq p_t, p_v$.
+If there are no probability ties, $s$, $u$ and $v$ are the three vertices with the three highest probabilities. \item $u$, the vertex in the middle, has maximum probability ($p_u = \pi_1$). \item The vertex in the middle is at least as likely as the two vertices at the ends, $p_u \geq p_t, p_v$.
 Hence the term wedge-up structure, since probability may increase (but never decrease) from $t$ to $u$ and may drop (but never increase) from $u$ to $v$. \end{enumerate} If an arrangement has a $\wedge$-structure formed by $t$, $u$ and $v$, then $t$ and $u$ or $u$ and $v$ form a $/$-structure.

 The following lemma shows that an arrangement that does not have a $/$-structure can be transformed into an arrangement that has a $/$-structure and lower or equal $\averageswapdistance$ in just one swap provided that certain conditions are satisfied.